dmuiruri/woltorders/README.md

 # woltorders
-This project is an analysis of order data from Wolt - a food deliver platform
+This project is an analysis of order data from Wolt -a food delivery platform.